 by looking if there is any dangerous situation around the victim, quickly move the victim to a safe place without any harm for the rescuer, for example, if the victim is beside fire, try to move the victim to a safer place.
 If the place is safe, do not try to move the victim as he/she may have other injuries that you cannot see.

 Simply put him onto his back over a firm surface and start to assess the victim

-Assess the Victim by taping at the shoulders and talk loudly, if not responding
+Assess the Victim by taping at his shoulder and talk to him loudly, if not responding

 Figure 2.1 check responsivness